drsrinathsridhar/xnocs/dataset/README.md

 Download link: [shapenetplain_v1.zip (5 GB)][2]

-This is the shapenetplain_v1 dataset used in the NeurIPS 2019 paper “Multiview Aggregation for Learning Category-Specific Shape Reconstruction.”

-It contains data for ShapeNetCore objects in the following categories:
+ShapeNetPlain v1 contains data for ShapeNetCore objects in the following categories:
 - Cars (02958343) from ShapeNetCore.v2
 - Airplanes (02691156) from ShapeNetCore.v1
 - Chairs (0301627) from ShapeNetCore.v1